zwilsoncc/docs/pages/docs/features/path-aliases.md

 After this, we will have whole new microservices set up.
 However, our end users do not need to know about these changes.

-> Hence, with this setup we can manage the architecture of our microservices and change them at will without downtime or having to notify users.
+> Hence, with this setup, we can manage the architecture of our microservices and change them at will without downtime or have to notify users.

 ## Path Alias